Leadership Skills for New Leaders

 It’s not a matter of if, it’s a matter of when.

-That’s why, with Bud to Boss, your registration includes three live, group coaching sessions.
-These three sessions give you direct and personal access to Steve Johnston – one of our certified Bud to Boss Trainers (he may be the facilitator of your workshop).
+That’s why, with Bud to Boss, your registration includes two live, group coaching sessions.
+These two sessions give you direct and personal access to Steve Johnston – one of our certified Bud to Boss Trainers (he may be the facilitator of your workshop).
 These are full hour phone sessions you can attend after you return from the workshop that are designed to help you master the strategies and techniques you learn in the workshop.
 In these phone coaching sessions, you’ll get answers to questions you may have as new challenges arise, additional strategies to help you through a difficult situation, and encouragement to try your new skills

 With group coaching, you’ll have access to: